Handing out Diplomas in Nepal

-I moved from the Döndrub hotel up to my friends’ place on Mahankal road.
+I moved from the Döndrub hotel up to my friends' place on Mahankal road.
 Sukhi and Peter live in Germany for most of the year and kindly offered me the use of their flat.
-Marc and I stayed there in 2002 and recorded Choying in the living room for the CD “Selwa.”
-The flat came with a didi, which is Nepali for “big sister” or “maid.”
-Her name was Choying as well.
-She wasn’t there very often, but had a little small restaurant on a side street in Boudha that I stopped in occasionally.
-She’d make momos (a Tibetan dumpling) for me and we’d chat in my fractured Tibetan while I gagged on her cooking.
+Marc and I stayed there in 2002 and recorded Choying in the living room for the CD "Selwa."
+The flat came with a didi, which is Nepali for "big sister" or "maid."
+Our didi's name was Choying as well.
+She wasn't there very often, but had a small restaurant on a side street in Boudha that I stopped in occasionally.
+She'd make momos (a Tibetan dumpling) for me and we'd chat in my fractured Tibetan while I gagged on her cooking.

 I spent the days wandering around Kathmandu on what seemed to be a never-ending series of inane errands: getting t-shirts for the kids, having shirts tailored for myself, getting books and various practice implements for people back home.
-One friend said she’d “really like it if I could find a human skull cup” for her.
+One friend said she'd "really like it if I could find a human skull cup" for her.
 I actually did know a place that used to sell them in Thamel.
-I wandered around until I found it, went into the cluttered and very dark shop, and saw the same proprietor I remembered from 1985.
-He seemed to become younger, somehow.
+I wandered around until I found the place, went into the cluttered and very dark shop, and saw the same proprietor I remembered from 1985.
+He seemed to have become younger, somehow.
 I started talking with him and realized it was his son.
-He told me his father had died and that human bones were no longer for sale in Nepal, but he could get me a “nice skull” for about $500.
+He told me his father had died and that implements made from human bones were no longer for sale in Nepal, but he could get me a "nice skull" for about $500.
 I declined.

 That's us playing at the Barrymore in Madison with Sita to the far left.
 The nun in the middle, Sonam, bailed out in New York and now lives in Flatbush.
 Presumably not a nun.